 The NCRP does include National Household Survey 2011 data tables in its inventory.
 However, it is seldom used due to concerns over the reliability of the estimates produced from non-random small samples (high non-response rates) and the lack of comparability to previous Censuses.
-Most research by the NCRP that relies on the census is, therefore, limited to 1971 to 2006.
+Most research by the NCRP that relies on the census skips over 2011, instead focusing on the census year(s) before and after.